RonaldVisser/TextMiningUrbanFarming_IWGP2025/README.md

 <https://ronaldvisser.github.io/TextMiningUrbanFarming_IWGP2025>.
 A PDF
 is also available
 ([Text_Mining_for_Urban_Farming.pdf](Text_Mining_for_Urban_Farming.pdf)),
 but this is a less optimal format for the presentation.
+The PDF was rendered with:
+`decktape --chrome-arg=--allow-file-access-from-files reveal ./docs/index.html Text_Mining_for_Urban_Farming.pdf`
+.

 # Abstract (as submitted for the conference)